Note: This post was created in collaboration with Vitabiotics

 6. St Davids

 If you’re looking for a countryside getaway with your pet, you’ll find a range of pet-friendly hotels and cottages to stay within this wonderful Welsh city.
-Opt for an overnight stay at the St Davids Cross Hotel and choose a day to spend at the historic St Davids Cathedral to make the most of your time with your dog in this quaint city.
+Opt for an overnight stay at the St Davids Cross Hotel and choose a day to spend at the historic St Davids Cathedral to make the most of your time with your dog in this quaint city in western Wales.

 7. Brighton and Hove